kibook/s1kd-tools/tools/s1kd-instance/README.md

 -v
 When -O is used, print the automatically generated file name of the instance.

+-W
+Set the applicability for the whole object, overwriting the current applicability with the user-defined applicability values.

 -w
 Check the applicability, skill level, and security classification of the whole object against the user-defined applicability, skill levels, and security classifications.
 If the whole object is not applicable, then no instance is created.